darkxeno/js-code-test/README.backend-architectures.md

 # Functionality to implement

-Build microservices able to provide CRUD (CREATE, READ, UPDATE, DELETE) functionality for the User entity on top of a data distributted architecture.
+Build microservices able to provide CRUD (CREATE, READ, UPDATE, DELETE) functionalities for an User entity on top of a data distributted architecture.
 The public interface of the system it's a based on a RESTFul Microservices API conformed by:

 ```
 GET /api/user/{userID} 			(READs an user)

 POST /api/user/ 			(CREATEs an user)

 PUT /api/user/ 				(UPDATEs an user)
 //allows partial updates, using a non-complete Entity schema

 DELETE /api/user/{userID} 		(DELETEs an user)